 Algae and fine particles of decaying organic matter; extracts nutrients and oxygen from water drawn into body cavity through a specialized gill called the incurrent siphon; sediment and undigested waste are expelled through the excurrent siphon.

-Endangered in Missouri; candidate for federal Endangered status.
+A species of conservation concern: endangered in Missouri; candidate for federal endangered status.

 Males release sperm directly into water.
 Females downstream siphon sperm into the gill chamber, where eggs are fertilized.
 Eggs mature into larvae (called glochidia), which discharge into the water and attach to host fish--this species uses skipjack, green sunfish, largemouth bass, and more.
 The tiny mussel eventually breaks away and floats to the bottom of the stream, and the cycle repeats.